patrickmmartin/errorcodeNX/article.md

 For the proposed error_code this is not an issue.

-The value is unique in the process, and values can be passed through opaquely from any callee to any caller.
+The value is unique in the process, and as such can be used as an identity, whose values can be passed through opaquely from any callee to any caller.

 Error conditions can be composed manually with little effort and a clean style